Push sum with transmission failures: Abstract

 \section{Abstract}

 The \emph{push-sum} algorithm allows distributed computing of the average on a directed graph, and is particularly relevant when one is restricted to one-way and/or asynchronous communications.
 We investigate its behavior in the presence of unreliable communication channels where messages can be lost.

-We show that convergence still holds, and analyze the error of the final common value we get for the essential case of two nodes, both theoretically and numerically.
-We compare this error performance with that of the standard consensus algorithm.
-For the multi-node case, we deduce fundamental properties that implicitly describe the distribution of the final value obtained.
+We show that exponential convergence still holds and deduce fundamental properties that implicitly describe the distribution of the final value obtained.
+We analyze the error of the final common value we get for the essential case of two nodes, both theoretically and numerically.
+We provide performance comparison with a standard consensus algorithm.